Fabrixa Integration API Reference

 </iframe>

-and application_key with your dynamic values.
+Replace the values for product_sku, cart_item_key, and application_key with your dynamic values.

-Request to Create an Order with cart_item_key:
+Request to Create an Order with cart_item_key

 {